Islandora/documentation/docs/installation/manual/installing-karaf-and-alpaca.md

 # Installing Karaf and Alpaca

-!!! warning "Needs Maintenance"
-    The manual installation documentation is in need of attention.
-We are aware that some components no longer work as documented here.
+!!! error "Do not install Karaf"
+    You no longer need to install Karaf.
+We no longer do this, we just deploy the java apps.
     If you are interested in helping us improve the documentation, please see [Contributing](../../../contributing/CONTRIBUTING).

 ## In this section, we will install: